sebsto/amplify-android-getting-started/05_add_api_database.md

     The important lines of code are in the `onSwiped()` method.
 This method is called when the swipe gesture finishes.
 We collect the position in the list for the swiped item, and we remove the corresponding note from the `UserData` structure (this updates the UI) and from the cloud backend.

 2. Now that we have a class, let's add a "Delete" icon in `res/drawable`.
 Right click `drawable`, select **New**, then **Vector Asset**.
 Enter **ic_baseline_delete_sweep** as name and chose the "delete sweep" icon from the Clip Art.
 Click **Next** and **Finish**.

+DO NOT ACCEPT THIS CHANGE: THIS IS A REMARK:
+L'icone dans l'image n'a pas le bon nom (problème de 24 ajouté par Android studio)

     ![android studio create add note icon](img/05_45.png)